-For floating rate borrowings under our Credit Facility, interest is determined by the lender's administrative agent and is stated at the prime rate less the lender spread, subject to the Company meeting certain financial measures.
-For fixed rate borrowings under our Credit Facility, interest is determined by quoted LIBOR rates for the interest period plus the lender spread, subject to us meeting certain financial measures.
+For floating rate borrowings under the Credit Facility, interest is determined by the lender's administrative agent based on the most recent compliance certificate of the operating company and stated at the base rate less the lender spread based upon certain financial measures.
+For fixed rate borrowings under the Credit Facility, interest is determined by quoted LIBOR rates for the interest period plus the lender spread based upon certain financial measures.
+The unused commitment fee is based upon certain financial measures.

-Our Credit Facility is secured by a lien on substantially all of our assets.
-Our Credit Facility requires compliance with certain operational and financial covenants (including a leverage ratio and a fixed charge coverage ratio).
-Our Credit Facility also contains certain other limitations on our ability to incur additional debt, guarantee other obligations, grant liens on assets and make investments or acquisitions as defined in the agreement.
-Additionally, our Credit Facility prohibits the payment of cash dividends to the holding company from the operating company, without the administrative agent's consent except when no default or event of default exists.
-If no default or event of default exists, dividends are allowed for various audit, accounting, tax, securities, indemnification, reimbursement, insurance and other reasonable expenses in the ordinary course of business.
-We do not expect such restrictions to impact our ability to meet our cash obligations.
-The terms and conditions of the Credit Facility and associated documents are customary and include, among other things, guarantees, security interest grants, pledges and subordinations.
-As of September 30, 2015, we were in compliance with the debt covenants of our credit agreement.
+The Credit Facility requires compliance with certain customary operational and financial covenants, including a leverage ratio.
+The Credit Facility also contains certain other customary limitations on the Company's ability to incur additional debt, guarantee other obligations, grant liens on assets and make investments or acquisitions, among other limitations.
+Additionally, the Credit Facility prohibits the payment of cash dividends, except that so long as no default exists or would arise as a result thereof, the operating company may pay cash dividends to the holding company for various audit, accounting, tax, securities, indemnification, reimbursement, insurance and other reasonable expenses incurred in the ordinary course of business, and for repurchases of shares of common stock in an amount not to exceed \$10.0 million.